-As part of this, Mercer has updated our Responsible Investment Policy, which covers Sustainable Investment, Ethical Investment and Corporate Governance.
+As part of this, Mercer has a Responsible Investment Policy, which covers Sustainable Investment, Ethical Investment and Corporate Governance.

-“We consider a range of criteria, including an assessment of investment risk and return implications, as well as other factors which may impact our investors in the short and the long term.”
+A range of criteria, including an assessment of investment risk and return implications, as well as other factors which may impact our investors in the short and the long term are considered.

-In applying this policy Mercer will be excluding companies manufacturing tobacco, in addition to the existing exclusions for controversial weapons (cluster munitions, landmines, chemical and biological weapons, and nuclear weapons).
-This will apply across all asset types, with the list of companies determined in conjunction with an external provider.
+Mercer excludes companies manufacturing tobacco, in addition to the existing exclusions for controversial weapons (cluster munitions, landmines, chemical and biological weapons, and nuclear weapons).
+This applies across all asset types, with the list of companies determined in conjunction with an external provider.